Best Mechanical Pencils

 Substitute Brand: Staedtler 925 25-05 $10 [Amazon] – Feeling slightly stylish than the Graphgear 1000, but you may prefer the 1000 for the retractable tip.
 It is a close call.

 Retractable Substitute: Pentel Graphgear 1000 $9 [Amazon].
 Nice with retractable tip (more pocket friendly)

 Don’t get – Rotring 600 (would not use for longer sessions because heavier but it is built solidly), Kuru Toga (i.e. Roulette) – more plasticky and hollow even though it has the nice rotating mechanism, Lamy 2000 (retro styling), Pentel Kerry (not bad), Tombow Shaker (not great)

 For corroborating reviews see: Reddit guide from a user

 Best Fountain and Rollerball Pens

-The Uni-Ball Jetstream for $2 per pen [Amazon] is the best “starting” ballpoint pen to bring out the joy of pens to layman (non-fountain users).
+The Uni-Ball Jetstream for $1.5 per pen [Amazon, 2, 3] is the best “starting” ballpoint pen to bring out the joy of pens from the layman (non-fountain users).
 Although some may recommend the cap version ([Amazon]) as it is more fashionable and classy than retractable, it is thicker at 1mm.
 We recommend the thinner retractables (0.38mm), as they are better for fitting lots of writing in a page, and for prolonged writing sessions.
 More expensive rollerballs are probably not worth it (ie Lamy Safari Rollerball).
 Slightly better than substitutes below.